 - 1. Keep sweet potato plants free of pests and diseases in greenhouse nurseries as long as possible; - 2.
-Decrease the time to produce plants in the greenhouse by using methods such as single node propagation and rooting powders: - 3.
+Decrease the time to produce plants in the greenhouse by using methods such as single node propagation and rooting powders; - 3.
 Increase the production of plants in greenhouse nurseries by growing them vertically to generate more growing tips. - 4.
 Increase the number of plants in the greenhouse or field nurseries by growing at close plant spacings;

 14,000 plantlets can adequately meet Barbados' maximum sweet potato planting targets projection of demand for other tissue culture crops, a similar capacity of around 16,000 plantlets would be adequate to service Barbados' future tissue culture needs.
 A tissue culture laboratory with a growth room capacity of a minimum of 30,000 plantlets is needed.
-Four (4) 3,000 sq. ft. greenhouse nurseries are needed for sweet potato cuttings.
+Four (4); 14,000 plantlets to meet sweet potato planting targets and capacity of 16,000 plantlets of other types for vegetables in import substitution.
+Once cuttings from tissue culture plants are transferred from the greenhouse to the field nursery, this is when tremendous multiplication happens.
+3,000 sq. ft. greenhouse nurseries are needed for sweet potato cuttings.
 An additional four (4) 3,000 sq. ft. greenhouse nurseries will be needed to propagate the other row crops.

 With Barbados having all year round warm climate, there is no winter season to break pest and disease cycles.
-Therefore, the field nursery at the HOME requires protection by full insect proof netted structures or plants should be grown in rows under row covers (knitted plastic).
-It will need to have a suitable crop rotation programme to reduce risk of soil pathogen and pest build-up.
+Therefore, the field nursery at the HOME requires protectionmust be protected by full insect proof netted structures or plants should be grown in rows under row covers (or knitted plastic).
+It will need to have a suitable.
+A crop rotation programmeprogram is also required to reduce risk of soil pathogen and pest build-up.
 The HOME is seventeen (17) acres, and as such the size of the field nursery will be limited by this space.
-Secondary field nurseries, preferably operated by private Registered Seed growers, should be set up to ensure rapid multiplication of planting materials
+Secondary field nurseries, preferably operated by private Registered Seed growers, should be set up to ensure rapid multiplication of planting materials buildup.